 Some case study examples are listed below; remember that every client and every coaching plan is unique.

-Client: “Van,” second grader with ADHD, auditory challenges
+Client: Parents of “Van,” second grader with ADHD, auditory challenges

 Concerns: focus during school lessons; homework struggles; energy management; emotional regulation; currently using medication